ava-labs/hypersdk/docs/tutorials/morpheusvm/4_interlude.md

 ## Adding a VM Binary Generator

-Although the run/stop scripts we just created will take care of spinning up and stopping our network, it still requires us to define a way for our VM binary to be generated.
+We'll now write a simple CLI that allows us to generate the binary for `TutorialVM`.
 To start, let's run the following commands:

 ```bash
 mkdir -p cmd/tutorialvm